 Read about some New Jersey nursing home abuse settlements here.

-Tragically, death sometimes results from an infected bed sore, fall, medical error, or other preventable consequence of negligent nursing home care.
-In many cases, the deceased patient suffers great pain and discomfort before their demise.
+Tragically, death sometimes results from infected bed sores, falling events, medical errors, or other preventable consequences of negligent elder care.
+In many cases, the decedent suffered ongoing intense pain and discomfort before their demise.

 - Unexplained weight loss

-- Changes in behavior such as anxiety or depression, or angry outbursts
+- Changes in behavior such as anxiety, depression, or angry outbursts

 - Silence or indications of discomfort around staff or other residents